History of Italian citizenship: Italian Civil Code

-1942

-The modern Italian Civil Code contains 2969 articles and is divided into six books categorized under the headings Persons and Family, Succession, Property Obligations, Labor, and Protection of Rights.
+The modern Italian Civil Code (promulgated in 1942) contains 2969 articles and is divided into six books categorized under the headings Persons and Family, Succession, Property Obligations, Labor, and Protection of Rights.
 The Civil Code was adopted in 1942 whereas the Penal Code and the Code of Criminal Procedure have been formally used by Italy since 1931.
 However all of these codes have since been extensively amended and the Code of Criminal Procedure has undergone significant modification based on decisions made in the Italian Constitutional Court.
 In 1988 a new Code of Criminal Procedure was adopted in realization of the constitutional principles.

 Female exclusion from civil rights

 Under the Civil Code of 1865 women were formally categorized based, almost exclusively, on the nature of their relationship with an Italian male.
 Women, as a result, as a group were denied the privilege of civil rights.
 Women were excluded from political and administrative suffrage, were not allowed to hold any public office, and barred from representing civil state authority.
 As a result of these limitations women were banned from holding several jobs and lacked access to certain privileges.
 For instance women, under the original civil code of 1865, were not allowed to become arbitrators, notaries, lawyers, judges, or guardians to individuals unless directly connected through blood.
 Over the process of time woman did gain civil rights equal to men, however, this was a long drawn out process.
 In 1919, women gained the right to own property and the right to control their income, while also being given access to a handful of legal positions.
 26 years later, in 1945, women received the right to vote in elections.
 Finally, in 1975, reforms were introduced and enacted that brought about a legal change to the distribution of power between the sexes in marriage, which had formerly held an incredibly masculine bias.